flowchain/flowchain-ledger/README.md

 npm install flowchain-ledger
 ```

-Getting started to use `flowchain-ledger` to submit a data transaction.
+Create the `boot.js` file and use `flowchain-ledger` to submit a data transaction.

 ```
 var PeerNode = require('flowchain-ledger').PeerNode;